-The definition of analogous is, something similar or comparable in such a way that makes obvious a transition, connection or evolution between two or more things.
+The definition of analogous is; something similar or comparable in such a way that it makes an obvious transition, connection, or evolution between two or more things.

-Analogous colors are usually made up from one primary, one secondary and one tertiary color and often found in nature.
-An example of analogous colors, you can have, yellow, yellow green and green.
-Analogous color combinations can also be made up from more than just three colors.
+Analogous colors are usually made up of one primary, one secondary, and one tertiary color, and can often be found in nature.
+An example of analogous colors you can have; yellow, yellow-green, and green.
+Analogous color combinations can also be made up of more than just three colors.

 Choosing an analogous color scheme creates instant color harmony for a particular design or project.

-Analogous colors are often found in the natural world, for example, varying shades/tints of yellow (flowers) and green (grass) is common place.
+Analogous colors are often found in the natural world.
+For example, varying tints and shades of yellow (flowers), and green (grass) are common.
 The changing shades of tree leaves in autumn would be another example of analogous colors in nature.

 Using Analogous Colors

 Of course you are not just restricted to the primary, secondary and tertiary colors of the color wheel.
 You can also get an analogous color effect with warm and cool neutral colors.
-You can achieve color harmony with varying shades/tints of beige, taupe and brown, or black and varying shades of gray with great results with interior design.
+You can achieve color harmony with varying shades or tints of beige, taupe, brown, black, and varying shades of gray with great results in interior design.